curl/everything-curl/http-requests.md

 like for example `Host:`, `Accept:`, `User-Agent:` and a few others that may depend on what the user asks curl to do.

-All headers set by curl itself can be overriden, replaced if you will, by the user.
+All headers set by curl itself can be overridden, replaced if you will, by the user.
 You just then tell curl's `-H` or `--header` the new header to use and it will then replace the internal one if the header field matches one of those headers, or it will add the specified header to the list of headers to send in